YottaDB/YDBDoc/AdminOpsGuide/pluginpackaging.rst

 As M does not provide information hiding except for global variables (through global directories), plugins use namespacing to avoid colliding with applications and with one another.

-* Each plugin has a case-insensitive unique name even if there is a preferred capitalization, e.g., GDEGUI, Octo.
+* Each plugin has a case-insensitive unique name even if there is a preferred capitalization, e.g., YottaDBGUI, Octo.
 As repositories on GitLab have YDB prefixes, e.g., YDBOcto for Octo, plugin names do not start with YDB or YottaDB.

 * Except where explicitly required, names use capitalization that would be comfortable for the typical user, or at least for the expected typical code maintainer.